-9 | 1.2 ABOUT THE AUTHORS
+8 | ABOUT THE AUTHORS

-Professional Development of All Those Who Teach priority.
+Caitríona Ní Shéis currently working on the National Forum's Professional Development of All Those Who Teach priority.
 Caitríona has worked on a number of online teaching and technology enhanced learning projects including the #Openteach (online teaching) and the Assessment for Learning (Mathematics resources) projects.
 In addition, she has worked in a variety of roles across the higher education sector both in supporting academics enhance their teaching skills and students achieve their learning goals.
 Caitríona worked previously on the first iteration of the PACT short course and is now, along with the National Forum team, supporting the roll out of the Open Courses platform across the sector.